 Next, use the Dodge and Burn tools (

 O) to tighten the effect.

 Right now, the flames aren’t glowing.
-For that, I turn off the ‘Gradient’ layer, select the ‘Color’
+To make that happen, hide the ‘Gradient’ layer and select the ‘Colour’

 The flame effect needs to be enhanced even more.
 This is where the ‘Stroke’ layer comes in.
 Duplicate it three times and add a Gaussian Blur with a value of 80 to two of these.
 Next, add a Layer Mask with a Radial Gradient for the three newly duplicated layers.
 Look at the screenshot to see the layer order and what the image now looks like.